8 Ways on How To Lower SHBG Count Naturally

 5. Certain Prescription Drugs can Skyrocket SHBG

-…Then I followed up with a post about Finasteride and other hair loss drugs which were shown to be even more harmful for your testosterone levels.
+…Then I followed up with a post about Finasteride and other hair loss drugs which were shown to be even more harmful to your testosterone levels.

 Quite many of those meds in the list also increased SHBG levels, resulting in lowered free T.